Canadian federalism: National dimension

 The gap approach, employed sparingly, identifies areas of jurisdiction arising from oversights by the drafters of the constitution; for example, federal jurisdiction to incorporate companies is inferred from the power provinces have under Section 92 for "The Incorporation of Companies with Provincial Objects".

 Uniformity of federal law

 Section 129 of the Constitution Act, 1867 provided for laws in effect at the time of Confederation to continue until repealed or altered by the appropriate legislative authority.
 Similar provisions were included in the terms of union of other territories that were subsequently incorporated into Canada.

 The uniformity of laws in some areas of federal jurisdiction was significantly delayed.
-Offences under the Criminal Code were not made uniform until 1892, when common-law criminal offences were abolished.
+Offences were not made uniform until 1892, when common-law criminal offences were abolished under the Criminal Code, 1892.
 Divorce law was not made uniform until 1968, Canadian maritime law not until 1971 and marriage law not until 2005.
 Provisions of the Civil Code of Lower Canada, adopted in 1865 by the former Province of Canada, affecting federal jurisdiction continued to be in force in Quebec (if they had not been displaced by other federal Acts) until their repeal on 15 December 2004.